videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/media-events.md

 VideoSDK provides multiple types of events which can be listened to know the about the participant's media status in the meeting.

-Here are the events which specifically relate to the meeting.
+Here are the events which specifically relate to the stream.

 ### onStreamEnabled